At Couples Therapy Inc., we understand the importance of relationship questions. Every relationship contains two stories, eagerly waiting to be told.

 Do you really want people trying to help your relationship before they really get to know you?

 Surprisingly, that’s just what General Practitioners do.
-They dive right in before they know anything about you, and try to figure you out… while conducting therapy at the same time.
+They dive right in before they know anything about you, and try to figure you out…and believe they’re doing couples therapy at the same time!

 One of the hallmarks of effective couples therapy is a careful and thorough assessment.